-Master Plan: A plan or illustration which sets out the overall structure or layout of new development.
-Often used to convev а development concept image of or the development rather than specify detailed design issues.
+Master Plan: A plan or illustration which sets out layout the overall structure or of new convey development.
+Often used to development concept image of or the development rather than specify detailed design issues.

 Mixed-Use Development: Development which encompasses a variety of different land uses within close proximity.
 Can refer to adjacent buildings which accommodate different land uses, or different land uses which are accommodated within a single building or group of buildings.